Leibniz Universität Hannover Main Leibniz University Website

 Conduct of the hearing

-1. If there are good reasons, an informal application can be made to the board of examiners at any time.
-If approved, no 15 ECTS-LPs have to be completed during the semester.
+1. If there are valid reasons, an informal application can be submitted to the Examination Board at any time.
+If approved, no 15 ECTS-LPs need to be completed in the semester.

-2. At the beginning of May or November, students are informed in writing of the final failure of the overall examination in the previous semester by an EN decision
+2. At the beginning of May or November, students will be informed in writing of the final failure of the overall examination in the previous semester by means of an EN notification.

 3. A request for a hearing must be submitted within the one-month period set after notification of the decision.
-If there were good reasons for a restricted ability to study during the semester, an objection must be filed in addition to the application in order to withdraw from the proceedings (see list of good reasons).
-In case of illness, please have certificates issued and collect them.
-Please note that a "yellow certificate" (AU) is not sufficient - a certificate must be presented.
+If there were valid reasons for a restricted ability to study in the semester, an objection (form: "Antrag auf Aussetzung der Bedingungen nach §14 (3) PO") in order to withdraw from the procedure (see list of valid reasons).
+In case of illness, please have a medical certificate issued and collect it.
+Please note that a "yellow certificate" (AU) is not sufficient - a medical certificate must be submitted.

-4. At the end of the one-month period, the applicants shall be distributed among the institutions.
-The hearing dates will be announced on a notice board in the week before the hearings at the Examination Office.
+4. After the one-month period has expired, the applicants will be allocated to the institutes.
+The hearing dates will be announced online on the website of the Faculty of Mechanical Engineering in the week before the hearings.

-5. The hearings shall take place in the institutes If the date cannot be kept, the Examination Office must be informed in advance.
+5. The hearings take place in the institutes.
+If it is not possible to attend the hearing, the Examinations Office must be notified in advance.

-6. After a positive result of the hearing, the students are activated by the examination office for online registration for the examination.
-In the event of a negative outcome, the examination board will decide on the continuation in a second hearing.
+6. After a positive hearing, the hearing is recorded as "passed" in the student's transcript of records.
+In the event of a negative outcome, the Examination Board will decide on the progress in a second hearing.

 Good reasons are...